Adrilopmar/Final-project-IronHack/README.md

 #### Aug 23 2022
 implemented edit function with its styles.
 Now we have de U of C.R.U.D. still looking for the D =/. implemented delete function. now I can say that we have the  all the letters of C.R.U.D.

+#### Aug 26 2022
+We got the C.R.U.D so we started new challenges.
+Actually I started new challenge and just right before accomplishing it I Started a new challenge and so on..
+So there is a search bar almost done, there is a profile section almost done, there is the implementation of dark and light Theme almost done BUT there is the archived tasks component done I think that was better than the others that the reason why this one is finished And the other will be finished...
+Or not..
+Who knows.
+Ah, BTW I just fixed a bug from the mobile...
+You know...
+I've got neither autocomoplete Nor ease.
+Try to code from the phone and then you tell me.

+Next stop?
+The sky!
+I mean...
+The challenges I dropped out.